 - 1974, 1974, and 1975 - 4.9L petrol 4-speed auto

 The F-Series made engine upgrades to comply with Australian government regulations for emission reduction while also increasing engine power output.
 This series brought about the introduction of the crossflow head to the 250 CID straight-6 engine.
 In 1976 the F-100's Gross Vehicle Mass was increased from 2,586 kg to 2,770 kg.
-In 1977 a 4x4 F-100 was launched with Australian-built engines.
-The engine option for this period included:
+In 1977, a 4x4 F-100 was launched with Australian-built engines.
+The engine option for this period included the following:

-- F-250 maintained its engine option, which entailed 5766cc engine capacity, V8 cylinder, and a maximum power output of 162 kW and 429 N.m torque.
+F-250 maintained its engine option, with 5766cc engine capacity, V8 cylinder, and a maximum power output of 162 kW and 429 Nm torque.

 During this time in the sixth generation, the 351 Cleveland V8 engine replaced the 302 Cleveland V8 engine for the F-250 and F-350 F-Series models.
 In Australia, the F-250 and the F-350 came with an optional automatic gearbox for the V8 engines.